Lexicon

 ORIGINAL

 Mortal.
 The temporal mode appropriate to individuals who live, change, and die.
-Persons are not their documented pasts—the capacity for transformation distinguishes a human being from a data record.
+Persons are not their documented pasts — the capacity for transformation distinguishes a human being from a data record.
 The teenager who shoplifted is not the same person at forty; the debtor who defaulted may have rebuilt entirely; the offender who harmed may have become someone capable of grace.
-Records of individual conduct must therefore be capable of expiration, sealing, separation—not as erasure of historical truth but as acknowledgment that persons possess what records cannot capture: the possibility of becoming otherwise.
-This is the temporal signature of the veil behind which private life deserves protection.
-Person-time is bounded by mortality; institutions persist beyond any individual life, but individuals do not persist beyond their own.
-The asymmetry grounds the fourth equation: humanity needs mercy, and mercy requires that records of persons can end even as records of power endure.
+Records of individual conduct must therefore be capable of expiration, sealing, separation — not as erasure of historical truth but as acknowledgment that persons possess what records cannot capture: the possibility of becoming otherwise.
+Person-time is bounded by mortality.
+Mercy demands that records of persons can end even as records of power endure.

 Polycentric Governance